wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

 * Added support for AlmaLinux, Rocky Linux and Oracle Linux 8.x instead of the [deprecated](https://www.centos.org/centos-linux-eol/) CentOS 8.x.

     Wallarm node packages for the alternative operating systems will be stored in the CentOS 8.x repository.
-* Added support for CloudLinux OS 6.x
 * Added support for Debian 11 Bullseye
+* Dropped support for CentOS 6.x (CloudLinux 6.x)
+* Dropped support for Debian 9.x
 * Dropped support for the operating system Ubuntu 16.04 LTS (xenial)
 * Version of Envoy used in [Wallarm Envoy-based Docker image](../../admin-en/installation-guides/envoy/envoy-docker.md) has been increased to [1.18.4](https://www.envoyproxy.io/docs/envoy/latest/version_history/v1.18.4)